mrakgr/Trading-Journal/journal_2025.md

 It's as I said, if a person has a harem of 10 beauties, he woulnd't miss losing one or two.
 But when he has only a single one, that would result in a lot of heartbreak.

 I need to stop thinking of Tao Ceti as some unique thing and move on.
 Regardless of how it went, it's a great addition to my resume and will improve my employability in the future should I require it.

+11:30am.
+Let me do some programming work.

+Sigh, wouldn't it be nice if I could just shut out the world instead of having to work on my own psychology in this journal?